IndiaProjects2024/PhotonicsComputer/README.md

 Power of Photonic Computers: A calculation will take more than 10,000 years to complete in classical supercomputer available currently whereas the photonic qubits based computer will complete in 100 microseconds.

-Softwares to stimulate photonic circuit: Ansys Numerical, Cadence Virtuoso and others.
+Softwares to stimulate photonic circuit: Ansys Lumerical, Cadence Virtuoso and others.